 After the plaques had thoroughly cured, they were taken to the paint room and were sprayed with a brown tinted antiquing paint.
 The plaques were then ready for final decorating, a job that was done by local women who worked at the Christian Art House part time.

-During the late depression years of the late 1930s and the immediate pre-war years, the Christian Art House offered local women the chance to earn cash wages.
+During the late depression years and the immediate pre-war years of the late 1930s, the Christian Art House offered local women rare chances to earn cash wages without leaving town.
 While wages were only about 25 cents an hour, that was a fair amount in those years when a loaf of bread cost a nickel.

 According to interviews with former paintresses, a specific color was painted each day.
 For instance, on a given Monday, everything green on whatever plaques to be decorated was painted.
 On Tuesday, blue portions of the plaques were painted, and so on.

 Besides it’s women employees, the Christian Art House provided jobs for a number of men.
-Men engaged in the actual production work and other jobs that required heavier manual labor.
-In addition, part-time male workers were also employed from time to time for such labor-intensive tasks at unloading railcar loads of Hydrocal on the siding at the Oswego Depot.
-The men not only earned cash for this work, but were also sometimes also given complimentary plaques, a practice that spread them throughout the community.
+Men worked in the actual plaque production, as well as in other jobs that required heavier manual labor.
+In addition, part-time male workers were employed from time to time for such labor-intensive tasks at unloading railcar loads of Hydrocal on the siding at the Oswego Depot.
+The men not only earned cash for this work, but were also sometimes also given complimentary plaques, a practice that spread the decorative art throughout the community.

 Christian Art House wall plaques were marketed on nationally-broadcast radio programs such as “The Lutheran Hour.”
 In addition, they were sold through religious supply houses including Zondervan Publishing in Grand Rapids, Michigan.

 Larsen’s designs included both relief and incised schemes, and almost always featured familiar Bible verses.
-Along with Bible verses, each plaque included various religious images familiar to Protestants.
+Along with Bible verses, each plaque included various familiar Protestant religious images.
 These included the empty Cross, signifying the risen Christ; oak motifs, including leaves, twigs, and acorns, relating back to the cross, which was thought to have been made of oak; lilies; open books representative of the Bible itself; and others.

 Besides purely religious imagery, however, Larsen also experimented with a variety of other motifs, including the globe and also tried out various textures.
 He also combined standard motifs, such as small scrolls, with others, such as crosses, to come up with compound motif plaques.